 Bishop William H. Love

-IX Bishop of Albany (2007-present)
+IX Bishop of Albany

-.Bill and his wife Karen (a retired USAF Colonel and current high school math teacher) were married October 22, 1983.
-They are richly blessed with two adult children and their spouses: Chris and his wife Lauren, and Catie and her husband Doug Jones, in addition to four grandchildren – Peter, Caleb, Nora and Alister.
+Bishop Bill and his wife Karen (a retired USAF Colonel and current high school math teacher) have been married 36 years.
+They are richly blessed with two adult children and their spouses: Chris and his wife Lauren, and Catie and her husband Doug Jones, in addition to four grandchildren.
 Personal hobbies include: hiking, kayaking, photography, and travel enjoying the beauty of God’s creation.